My criteria for a tiny SaaS

 All social networks offer utility.
 Their addictiveness is principally delivered through the newsfeed, though.
 Take control of this and you can tap their utility—while gaining control of the information that comes into your line of sight.

 You take control of your newsfeed by unfollowing everyone.
 Doing so is a tedious task (and discouraged by these networks).
-It is also worth your effort1.
+It is also worth your effort.

 It took me nearly 2 hours to unfollow everyone on Linkedin.
 I also need to manually unfollow everyone who asks to connect with me, on an ongoing basis.
 That said, this approach allows me to use Linkedin as a way to stay in touch.
 It also prevents me from getting stuck scrolling through content I didn’t choose to read.